-In 2007 Ed founded Project Studio, a platform for design and research collaborations focused on cities, landscape and public space.
+Project Studio is a platform for design and research collaborations focused on cities, landscape and public space.
+It was founded by Ed Wall in 2007.
 Studio works include site-based research, theoretical speculations and detailed built commissions, such as: with the Unusual Suspects Festival (2014), Architecture Foundation and Royal Academy (2013), the Biennale of Landscape Urbanism (2010), the London Festival of Architecture (2008) and a series of international design competitions.
 Works have been exhibited at the Van Alen Institute, Royal Academy, EME3, Building Centre, Garden Museum, Stephen Lawrence Gallery and Des Moines Art Center.

 Photo: Ed Wall at University of Greenwich taken by Marko Jobst